ContainerSSH/.github/profile/README.md

 ### Branding

 Our [branding repository](https://github.com/ContainerSSH/branding) contains all logos and additional imagery.
-While the code and accompanying documentation are free to use under the [MIT-0 license](https://github.com/ContainerSSH/community/blob/main/LICENSE.md), ContainerSSH' visual identity has its own [license](https://github.com/ContainerSSH/branding/blob/main/LICENSE.md).
+While the code and accompanying documentation are free to use under the [Apache 2.0 license](https://github.com/ContainerSSH/community/blob/main/LICENSE.md), ContainerSSH' visual identity has its own [license](https://github.com/ContainerSSH/branding/blob/main/LICENSE.md).